WEAPONS, DANGEROUS INSTRUMENTS, EXPLOSIVES, FIREWORKS, AND PERSONAL PROTECTION DEVICES ON CAMPUS

 - mailing address;

-- duration of the exception
+- Identify the duration of the request.

 Personal Safety Devices Permitted on University of Arizona Property